 Just because a person was arrested for burglary does not mean that he or she is guilty.
 An experienced criminal defense attorney like Mr. Pflaum makes a difference in the outcome of a burglary crime prosecution.

-HOW THE CRIMINAL LAWYER FOR BURGLARY HELPS HIS CLIENT BEFORE COURT
+HOW THE CRIMINAL LAWYER FOR BURGLARY REPRESENTS HIS CLIENT BEFORE COURT

 Burglary is an accusation that a person entered a building with the intent to commit a theft or a felony, according to Penal Code 459.
 Most everyone suspected of committing a burglary is arrested and placed into jail with bail set according to the booking charges.